Property Owner Info

 You can view if a property is "contributing" or listed on the State or National Register by referring to the below.
 State and National Register sites are marked with an orange dot and contributing properties in a historic district are overlaid in green.
 A list of local properties on the State and National Register is also on the Historic Properties page on the City website.
 The official historic status of properties can be searched in the Kansas Historic Resources Inventory.

 Historic Review Process

-If you are planning a project on a property that requires a building permit or a sign permit and your property is within a historic district or is individually listed on the Local, State, or National Register of Historic Places, the project must be reviewed for historic compatibility before a permit can be issued.
+If you are planning a project on a property that requires a building permit, demolition permit, or sign permit and the property is within a historic district or is individually listed on the Local, State, or National Register of Historic Places, the project must be reviewed for historic compatibility before a permit can be issued.
 This is separate from the tax credit review process, and not all tax credit projects require a permit.
 To get a project reviewed, you must submit either a Minor or a Major Historic Review Application.

 View the applications for more details on the historic review process and to submit historic review applications.

 The review process ensures that the proposed project meets the Secretary of the Interior Standards for the Treatment of Historic Properties, so that historic property is not damaged, destroyed, or diminished in integrity.